AvishkaPriyasad/SmartLearn-Mobile-App/README.md

 ---

 ### 📌 **SmartLearn - Mobile Learning App**
-A **Flutter-based** mobile app designed to provide an interactive learning experience for university students, and hobbyists.
+A **Flutter-based** mobile app designed to provide an interactive learning experience for university students, working professionals, and hobbyists.

 ---